SJSU Clery and Safety Reports

 The Clery Act requires institutions with a campus police or security department publish a Daily Crime Log.
 The purpose of this log is to record all criminal incidents and alleged criminal incidents that are reported to the University Police Department.
 This includes any crime within the patrol jurisdiction of the SJSU's Police Department, not just Clery crimes in Clery geography.

 As required by the Clery Act, the Annual Security Report (ASR) is published and distributed every year by October 1st.
 This report is available for viewing at the link below and contains information regarding various institutional policies, procedures and programs related to safety and security of the university community.

 This report also includes a disclosure of statistics regarding Clery-reportable crimes that occurred on or within SJSU’s Clery-reportable geography for the three most recent calendar years.
 A paper copy of the ASR is available upon request by contacting the Office of the Clery Director by phone at 408-924-1501 or by email at email@example.com.

 The Higher Education Act Fire Safety Regulations require institutions with on-campus student housing facilities to publish and distribute an Annual Fire Safety Report (AFSR) every year by October 1st.
 This report is available for viewing at the link below and contains information regarding various fire safety policies, procedures and programs.

 This report also includes a disclosure of statistics regarding reportable fires that occurred in those housing facilities for the three most recent calendar years.
 A paper copy of the AFSR is available upon request by contacting the Housing Office by phone at 408-795-5600 or by email at firstname.lastname@example.org.

 Campus Safety Plan

-As required by California Education Code § 67380 this report is published every year.
+As required by California Education Code § 67380 this report is published every year by January 1st.
 This report contains information regarding special safeguards that have been established for particular facilities or activities in the preceding 18 months to increase safety, and safety enhancements expected to be made during the next 24 months.

 Biennial DAAPP Review